Code-Institute-Submissions/sherocks/README.md

 * Add a section about personal data processing (GDPR) -- very important to do if the website needs to be real!

+* Improve the styling inside the "Add review" area.
+I want to show the image of the product as the user hovers over the option names (or click on one of them), because it is not easy to understand which product is just by reading at the name.
+I want also to redirect the user to that specific product page after submitting the review.

 * Change styling on toasts messages to make them more similar to overlays on carousel, adding consistency.

 * Improve styling on 280px screens (see bug sections)

+* Write tests for each app in tests.py.

+* Resized images to speed the loading.

 ### Database